pawurb/smart_init/README.md

 gem 'smart_init'
 ```

+## Keyword arguments API

-Then you can use it either by extending a module:
+You can use it either by extending a module:

 ```ruby
 class ApiClient